 - a.
 No shadows across face

 - b.
 No pixelation

 - c.
 No face coverings

 - d.
 No sunglasses

 - e.
 Full face and hairline visible

 - f.
 Hair off face

-No headwear, religious headwear allowed
+- No headwear, religious headwear allowed

 - g.
-No hoods up - h.
+No hoods up

+- h.
 No glasses on head

-Neutral background
+- Neutral background

 - i.
-Not too busy - j.
+Not too busy

+- j.
 No other persons in shot

-No filters, emojis, or other edited features on the image
+- No filters, emojis, or other edited features on the image

-k.
+- k.
 No black and white images

-Must be front facing
+- Must be front facing

-- I. No side profiles - m.
+- l.
+No side profiles

+- m.
 Must be looking into the camera

-If you photo does not meet the above criteria, it will be rejected and an email will be sent to the students Cardiff Met email address with a reason for rejection.

-4. After selecting a photo, the student can see a preview of their card.
-The photo will be cropped.

 There is a 32-character limit for student names on your ID card.

 If your surname is over the 32 characters, it will trim it and display what it can.
 Or, if the whole name is more than the limit, it will trim the (preferred) forename and show that with the surname.
 In each case it will display this message:

-Name is too long

-Your name has been trimmed as it is more than 32 characters long.
-You can update your preferred (familiar) name using the Update Details button.
+A Name is too long Your name has been trimmed as it is more than 32 characters long.
+You can update your preferred (familiar) na using the Update Details button. me

-A link is provided to the Student Details Verification (SDV) system which allows students to amend some of their personal details including their "familiar name" which is the name that will appear on your ID card (see section below on SDV portal).
+A link is provided to the Student Details Verification (SDV) system which allows students to amend some of their personal details including their "Familiar Name" which is the name that will appear on your ID card (see section below on SDV portal).